S2-group/green-lab/ex1/README.md

 **Step 2- Install**: if you have multiple python versions, please activate the version >=3.8 in advance.
 Follow the installation instructions [here](https://github.com/S2-group/experiment-runner/tree/master),

-**Note**: *It is good practice to use separate virtual envrionments for different (Python) projects.
+**Note**: *It is good practice to use separate virtual environments for different (Python) projects.
 Do this is you find any errors setting up / running **Experiment Runner**.
 If you have never worked with virtual environments in Python, check [venv](https://docs.python.org/3/library/venv.html) or [miniconda](https://docs.anaconda.com/miniconda/).*

 **Step 3-Run example**: check if the example program ran correctly (i.e., no errors), this example serves as an equivalent of a "Hello World" program, run:
 ```